ArgonDesign/gumpifier/Security/Security.md

 **Option 2 - Trick the server into uploading an executable script to cgi-bin/**

-This is the code on the server which handles image uploading:
+This is the code on the server which handles image uploading (at the time of writing):

 ```python
 extension = os.path.basename(fileitem.filename).split('.')[-1]